 Pro Tip: Pin YOUR own content or media.

 What Twitter post to pin?

 Check out these tips on what you should pin.

-Twitter aggregates popular topics and hashtags and calls it “trends.”
-You will find it on either side of your Twitter newsfeed.
+Twitter aggregates popular topics and hashtags and calls it “trends” back then now it is called You will find it on either side of your Twitter newsfeed.